SireTallest/SireTallest/README.md

 - I had worked on the development of an Optical Mark Reader software that helped teachers mark numerous optional answer sheets, saving time and energy with the delivery of an accurate result.
 - I had also created a relational database for my university to manage the database of the students residing in the school dorm.
 Using FIGMA, MySQL, and C#.

 ## I am currently working on the creation of a responsive Airbnb website.
-I am also workimg on the development of websites for two different companies for scalability, functionality and a better user experience.
+I am also working on the development of websites for two different companies for scalability, functionality and a better user experience.
 _In addition, I am also learning the integration of AI tools into full-stack development for efficiency and accuracy.
 Using FIGMA, HTML, CSS, SASS, TailwindCSS, Typescript, React, Python, Django, and MySQL._

 You can connect with me at abdoladepo@gmail.com.<br>